Abdullah Saleh al-Ashtal

+Al-Ashtal was Yemen's ambassador to the UN until July 2002, when he resigned due to poor health.
+He died of lung cancer in New York City on 26 August 2004.

 After his death, Yemeni government officials stated that they had repeatedly offered Al-Ashtal a senior position within the government, including that of Foreign Minister, but that he had always declined and preferred to remain at the United Nations.
-He died of lung cancer in New York City.